 Preparation:

-- Transfer to spice mill and grind to a fine powder.
+- Transfer to a spice mill and grind to a fine powder.

 - Store in an air-tight container.